 After one mention in the local paper, the matter seemed to be dropped.
 The wife was buried near Falling Rock and no mention of the husband's final resting place was given.
 The memory of the terrible events, however, could not be completely erased, and live on through its urban legends.
 Whether or not the house is actually haunted, however, I can't say.
 I can, however, honestly say that I've never actually spoken with or found anyone who had an experience there, and it seems as if some vital elements to the ghost story, such as the room where it all happened, proved to be inaccurate.
 There was one former occupant of the house that I did manage to speak to a few years back, and according to her, there wasn't anything wrong felt with the property.

-I don't feel comfortable sharing further details of this story to those who are just curious about it, but if you recognize this case and have pertinent information you'd like to share, please feel free to email me at firstname.lastname@example.org.
+I don't feel comfortable sharing further details of this story at this time because so many people close to the incident are still living, but if you recognize this case and have pertinent information you'd like to share, please feel free to email me at email@example.com.